jlmelville/sneer/docs/optimization.md

 and data set.

 But if in doubt, just use the default L-BFGS optimizer.

+## Caveat with Early Exaggeration

+If you use early exaggeration with a optimizer like L-BFGS or CG which use line searches, you should turn down the `exaggerate_off_iter` to something like `5` at the most.
+The default value is intended for use with `opt = "tsne"`, which only carries out one gradient evaluation per iteration.
+Methods using line searches can make multiple gradient evaluations per iteration, and tend to make much larger steps per iteration.
+This makes it quite easy for the optimizer to converge at the exaggeration stage.
+Sneer knows not to stop at this point, but this will result in the optimizer making little progress while it is fruitlessly forced to continue optimizing.
+This will result in very slow progress and lots of wasted time calculating gradients until early exaggeration turns off.

 Previous: [Output Initialization](output-initialization.html).
 Next: [Embedding Methods](embedding-methods.html).
 Up: [Index](index.html).